 The banks of the Dead Sea are rocky and the highway runs close to the shore, so if you want to take a dip then you’re probably best going to one of the beaches.
-The cheapest option is a public access beach like Amman Touristic Beach, just south of the main hotel area.
-For JD16 (about £14) you get day entry and can use their showers and changing rooms.
-It can be packed at the weekend and the facilities are fairly basic, but it’s the best way to mix with the locals and test the waters on a budget.
-Also not too expensive and worth a visit is the Dead Sea Panoramic Complex, high on the hills above.
-The views from there are stunning and on a clear day you can practically see from one end of the sea to the other.
+The cheapest option is a public access beach like Amman Tourist Beach, just south of the main hotel area.
+For JD20 (about £19) you get day entry and can use their showers and changing rooms.
+It can be packed at the weekend and the facilities are fairly basic, but it’s the best way to mix with the locals and try the waters on a budget.
+Also not too expensive and worth a visit is the Dead Sea Panoramic Complex, high in the hills above the water.
+The views from there are stunning and on a clear day you can almost see from one end of the sea to the other.

 But if you want to stay overnight at the Dead Sea, then your only choices are five star.
-Five star hotels are definitely not my normal accommodation choice, but after a couple of days clambering over rocks and walking miles around Petra I figured I’d earnt some luxury.
+Five-star hotels are definitely not my normal accommodation choice, but after a couple of days clambering over rocks and walking miles around Petra I figured I’d earnt some luxury.
 The north-eastern part of the Dead Sea is a real enclave of huge luxury hotels, all with their own spas and beaches.
-They’re all similar in style but we chose the Movenpick Dead Sea Hotel and Spa, an Arabian-style village built among 6000 square metres of swimming pools and gardens with a spa and nine restaurants and bars.
+They’re all similar in style but we chose the Mövenpick Resort & Spa, an Arabian-style village built among 6000 square metres of swimming pools and gardens with a spa and nine restaurants and bars.